 The system works with both live and previously-captured video (AVI files).
 For live video, the visualization updates itself with incoming video frames, generating new columns corresponding to the slit-tears.
 For previously-captured video, there are two options.
 One can treat it like live video, where tears and updates for subsequent parts of the visualization are done as the video plays.
 Alternately, one can update the entire visualization-past, present and future frames-to reflect the slit-tears.

-For previously captured video, the person can also select different playback speeds (the speed slider in Figure 6) and the level of granularity of playback (the skip frames slider).
+For previously captured video, the usercan also select different playback speeds (the speed slider in Figure 6) and the level of granularity of playback (the skip frames slider).
 When frames are skipped, details may be lost.
 However, the visualization then gives the viewer a broader picture of when and where events happened over longer periods of time.

 We have now defined the slit-tear method and illustrated our system.
 Next, we will show how slit-tears can be used for userdriven analyses of video data, where strategic placement of slittears can create engaging and useful visualizations.
-In particular, we will show an analyst can use tear-based video-slicing to explore video data at both an event-level (incidents that occur at a point in time), and a pattern-level (incidents that repeat over time or over space).
+We will show how an analyst can use tear-based video-slicing to explore video data to study incidents that occur at a point in time (events), and incidents that repeat over time or over space (patterns).